sappy-69/Nuvio-Wiki/docs/addons/plugins.md

 ### On-Device Execution

 Enabled provider code runs inside an embedded QuickJS instance bundled into the app — a lightweight JavaScript engine, not a browser or webview.
-This is what actually separates a plugin from an add-on at runtime: the provider's fetch/scrape logic executes on your device, inside that sandboxed JS environment, rather than on a server you'll never see.
+This is what actually separates a plugin from an addon at runtime: the provider's fetch/scrape logic executes on your device, inside that sandboxed JS environment, rather than on a server you'll never see.

 ### Request Flow

 1. You open a title and Nuvio needs sources for it.
 2. Nuvio invokes each enabled provider inside the QuickJS runtime, passing the title's identifiers — typically a TMDB or IMDb ID, media type, and season/episode for series.
 3. The provider's own code makes whatever network requests it needs against its target source, then returns a normalized list of stream candidates (name, URL, quality, and similar metadata) back to Nuvio.
-4. Nuvio merges those results with anything your active add-ons returned into a single source-selection list for playback.
+4. Nuvio merges those results with anything your active addons returned into a single source-selection list for playback.

 ### What Plugins Can and Can't Do